nrw-digital/week-notes/en/updates/_posts/2023-05-19-week-notes.md

 ## Strategic review of charging (SROC)

 Alex has met with what's left of the SROC team to discuss and create a publishing plan.
-SROC was planned for publish 01/06/2023 (which seemed unlikely) and the uncertainty around the publication date left the digital team and NRW open to multiple risks.

-Outcome of the meeting:
-+ still no decision from Welsh Gov
-+ delays to updating SROC is costing circa £200k per month
-+ SROC team need time to prepare for updated charges
-+ SROC team is looking at a **3 week notice** period before publication date
-+ potential publish date 19/06/2023

 ## Umbraco update
 Alex met the ICT-led website security project team to discuss the details of the content freeze to enable a communication plan to be developed to the wider business and the current Umbraco users (publishers).